 Though other automakers experienced similar setbacks and production line shuttering in 2020, Honda’s competition seems to be bouncing back at a much higher rate.
 So, what’s stalling Honda’s production?

 Honda could be struggling to surge back to pre-pandemic production numbers because it’s losing market share.
 In a recent tweet by CarDealershipGuy, Honda’s drop in market share was a staggering -2.7%.
 In comparison, some of the other biggest market share deficits are with Nissan.
 But even Nissan’s decline was lower than Honda, at -1.3%.

 A few other perspectives emerge when exploring some of the Twitter thread’s comments.
 Some consumers say auto production struggles are felt across the board because of the microchip shortages.
 Others cite the supply chain hiccups.

 But there are some hints that Honda is failing to capture the consumer’s affection like it once did.
 One Twitter user responded in the thread, saying, “makes me really sad that Honda is in this bucket.
 My family really loved their cars.
 But the new models are just too boring/uninspiring.”

 Can Honda turn production woes around?

 So, the question remains, can Honda turn things around?
 Since the production woes are independent of the potential loss in market share and independent of each other, one could speculate that solving some of the current production problems would be enough to make a difference.

 Honda could continue to iron out the production line wrinkles that still seemed to plague its numbers for 2022.
-And let’s not forget just how impressive the Honda lineup is for 2023, including the popular HR-V, the Fit, the fan-favorite Civic, and the crowd-pleasing Accord.
+And let’s not forget just how impressive the Honda lineup is for 2023, including the popular HR-V, the Fit, the fan-favorite Civic, and the crowd-pleasing and reliable Accord.